abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-To develop this discernment we can begin by asking ourselves, *What is the nature of things—the nature of conditions—the nature of my own mind?* Then we bring the attention inwards and focus our awareness on the various feelings that are present.
+To develop this discernment we can begin by asking ourselves, *What is the nature of things—the nature of conditions—the nature of my own mind?* Then we bring the attention inward and focus our awareness on the various feelings that are present.
 In particular, we attend to the feelings of dis-ease, dissatisfaction, or suffering and come to understand that those feelings are merely feelings.
-With any particular feeling we have we ask ourselves, *What are the causal conditions for that feeling?
+With any particular feeling we have, we ask ourselves, *What are the causal conditions for that feeling?
 Where is its resolution?
 How can I help bring about that resolution?* In this way, we are contemplating the Four Noble Truths exactly as the Buddha intended.